Universal channel coding for general output alphabet: Preliminary

-\item[A3] $\phi_x$ is a $C^2$ function on $\Theta$, i.e., the Hessian of $\phi_x$ is continuous on $\Theta$. \end{description} When ${\cal Y}$ equals ${\cal X}$, this definition of exponential family has been discussed in many papers in the context of Markovian processes \cite{Bhat1,Bhat2,Hudson,KM,Feigin}.
+\end{description} When ${\cal Y}$ equals ${\cal X}$, this definition of exponential family has been discussed in many papers in the context of Markovian processes \cite{Bhat1,Bhat2,Hudson,KM,Feigin}, and is different from the definition in the papers \cite{NaKa,Naga,HW,WH}.
 Here, for convenience, we say that a family of channels satisfies Condition A when all of the above conditions hold, i.e., it is an exponential family of channels.